LOST-STATS/lost-stats.github.io/Data_Manipulation/creating_categorical_variables.md

 mtcars <- as.data.table(mtcars)

-mtcars[, classification := fcase( mpg <= 19 & hp <= 123, 'Efficient and Non-Powerful', # Here we list each pair of conditions and group assignments mpg > 19 & hp <= 123, 'Inefficient and Non-Powerful',
+mtcars[, classification := fcase( mpg <= 19 & hp <= 123, "Efficient and Non-Powerful", # Here we list each pair of conditions and group assignments mpg > 19 & hp <= 123, "Inefficient and Non-Powerful",
-  mpg <= 19 & hp > 123, 'Efficient and Powerful',
+  mpg <= 19 & hp > 123, "Efficient and Powerful",
-  mpg > 19 & hp > 123, 'Inefficient and Powerful'
+  mpg > 19 & hp > 123, "Inefficient and Powerful"
 )]

 # Storing categorical variables as factors often makes sense